 Applications must be submitted online via FormStack.
 Please click here to apply.
-Organizations with more than one program must submit an application for each program.
-Prior to application submission, please note the reduction of available funds and the priority areas identified.
-Please review the request to ensure justification and that project requests are reasonable, allowable and allocable.
+Agencies with more than one VOCA grant award must submit an application for each to receive continuation funding for each award.
+Please see Appendix B for VOCA grant allocations.

 Applicants will be able to save their entries and continue once the application is started by using the most recent unique link provided by the online application system.
 After each save, a new unique link to return to the most recent version of the application will be generated.
-Please keep the link received after the last save as well as opting-in to have that same link sent to email address provided by the applicant.
+Please keep the link received after the last save as well as opt in to have that same link sent to the email address provided by the applicant.
 Please use the latest unique link generated in order to return to the most recent version of the application.
 Caution: If a previous link that is not the most recent is used, a portion of or all entries may be lost.